Fifth planet (hypothetical): Disruption hypothesis

+Alternative theories, not related to natural astrophysical events, suggest that an ancient war rendered Mars uninhabitable and led to the fragmentation of Phaeton.
+Although no evidence suggests this, the idea that Mars may have once supported life has gained some credence, particularly after planetary researchers detected a large underground polar lake.

-Planet V theory
+Planet V hypothesis

 Based on simulations, NASA space scientists John Chambers and Jack J. Lissauer have proposed the existence of a planet between Mars and the asteroid belt, going in a successively eccentric and unstable orbit, 4 billion years ago.
 They connect this planet, which they name Planet V, and its disappearance with the Late Heavy Bombardment episode of the Hadean era.
 Chambers and Lissauer also claim this Planet V most probably ended up crashing into the Sun.
-Unlike the disruption theory's fifth planet, "Planet V" is not credited with creating the asteroid belt.
+Unlike the disruption hypothesis's fifth planet, "Planet V" is not credited with creating the asteroid belt.

 Fifth planet in fiction

-The concept of a fifth planet which had been destroyed to make the asteroid belt, as in the Disruption Theory, has been a popular one in fiction.
+A hypothetical former fifth planet that has since been destroyed has been referenced in fiction since at least the late 1800s.
+In science fiction, the planet is often called "Bodia" after Johann Elert Bode.
+By the pulp era of science fiction, Bodia was a recurring theme.
+In these stories it is typically similar to Earth and inhabited by humans, often advanced humans and occasionally the ancestors of humans on Earth.
+Following the invention of the atomic bomb in 1945, stories of this planetary destruction became increasingly common, encouraged by the advent of a plausible-seeming means of disintegration.
+Several works of the 1950s used the idea to warn of the dangers of nuclear weapons.
+The concept has since largely been relegated to deliberately retro works.